dmakvh/eureka/FAQ.md

 our clients fairly resilient to Eureka server outages , since the client has all the information to contact the services it needs to talk to.
 Going through HA Proxy has a disadvantage in that, you cannot be resilient to proxy outages.

+## Why not use Curator/Zookeeper as a service registry?

+There are some overlaps in certain areas of what Zookeeper and Eureka provides especially in the areas of replicating registry information.
+Eureka could use zookeeper to cache registry information and replicate the same, but replication is just a little part of what Eureka provides.
+Eureka has been built specifically not to depend on any other external component primarily

+1) To reduce the complexity
+2) Avert an other failure point

+Zookeeper just as a replication registry with Eureka increases complexity because

+1) You will have to now find a way to assign EIPS to zookeeper similar to eureka
+2) Deal with failures when zookeeper fails.

+ Zookeeper 's biggest selling points are leader election, ordered updates, distributed synchronization along with its consistency guarantees.
+Since, none of these really apply to Eureka, the extra complexity is unwarranted.